 If you have a roach problem—particularly a sizeable infestation of German roaches inside your home—solving it using do-it-yourself methods isn’t advised, because household chemical control won’t be effective.
 Instead, it’s best to leave roach control to the professionals, who use integrated pest management (IPM) techniques and a multi-pronged approach to getting rid of existing infestations and keep them from coming back.

 Don’t live with these dirty and dangerous pests!
 Turner Pest Control has affordable pest control plans that include treating the entry points cockroaches use to get indoors, protecting your home outdoors, and maintaining a barrier that keeps these pests away.
-Contact us for a free estimate for your home today.
+Call us at (800)225-5305 or schedule a free inspection.